|

 It could even be an expression of your faithfulness to him as you challenge him in this

+way to get some help and some healing.
 Be aware that God looks lovingly on you both

 and only asks what is possible for you to give.
 It's important you don't punish